TransferMate wins top prize at Deloitte Financial Services Innovation Awards

-The award ceremony was held to recognise the innovation and ingenuity displayed by financial services companies across the island of Ireland.
-Winners included Fenergo, Fexco and Ulster Bank.
+TransferMate, Fenergo, Fexco and Ulster Bank were recognised among Ireland’s financial services companies for innovation and ingenuity.

-On Monday (23 September), Deloitte announced that TransferMate has won the top prize at the company’s inaugural Financial Services Innovation Awards.
+Deloitte has announced that TransferMate won the top prize at the company’s inaugural Financial Services Innovation Awards.

-The award show celebrates innovation and ingenuity displayed by financial services companies across the island of Ireland, while recognising both individuals and companies that are leading the way in innovation.
+The award show celebrated the “innovation and ingenuity” displayed by financial services companies across the island of Ireland, recognising both individuals and companies.

-Minister for State at the Department of Finance, Michael D’Arcy TD, said: “Financial services has long been a priority sector for the Irish Government.
+Speaking at the event, Minister for State at the Department of Finance, Michael D’Arcy, TD, said: “Financial services has long been a priority sector for the Irish Government.

 “The development of our international financial services sector has been one of the highlights of Ireland’s economic development over the last 30 years.
 It is innovation that will be key in ensuring that we maintain what we have and to continue enhancing our IFS sector.
 The Ireland for Finance strategy recognises this with one of the four foundational pillars being technology and innovation.”